sgmurphy/wordpress-plugins/dynamic-visibility-for-elementor/readme.txt

 It is particularly useful when you are building something that you don’t want to show everyone.

 It’s an Elementor extension, so you must install Elementor Free version (also working with Elementor Pro) before activating the plugin.

+Note: As a plugin for Elementor, it only affects the visibility of content within the Elementor frontend pages

 - Choose an OR/AND condition.
 - Limit visibility for specific custom fields or pages.